-What results then from our molding operations is what we refer to as matter, which exists of course in varying degrees of density.
-But beyond the particulate matter we can see and feel, there are also more subtle varieties, including life itself as it unfolds for each and every one of us.
-This includes our experiences and outer circumstances, our fate or our destiny, if you will.
+What results then from our molding operations is what we refer to as matter.
+Matter, of course, exists in varying degrees of density.
+But beyond the particulate matter we can see and feel, there are also more subtle varieties.
+This includes life itself as it unfolds for each and every one of us.
+It also includes our experiences and outer circumstances, and our fate or our destiny, if you will.

-Whatever conditions we find ourselves in, this is the form that life has taken as the outcome of how our consciousness has impressed this life substance.
+Whatever conditions we find ourselves in, this is the form that life has taken.
+It is the outcome of how our consciousness has impressed this life substance.
 And that creation process is never ending; it’s in continuous motion.
-If we can come to understand the rhythm and method of this movement, we will have an important key that can unlock many of our life’s mysteries.
+If we can come to understand the rhythm and method of this movement, we will have an important key.
+And we can use this key to unlock many of our life’s mysteries.

-Breaking it down, this perpetually rocking-and-rolling life stuff that permeates absolutely everything is a mixture of two things: mobility and relaxation.
+What is this perpetually rocking-and-rolling life stuff that permeates absolutely everything?
+It is a mixture of two things: mobility and relaxation.
 It’s this magical combination that opens up the whole world.
 This is the state of being we are in when we are in harmony with that ever-so-elusive Oneness.
 It’s the unitive principle in its natural habitat.

-But then along comes some bit of wrong thinking—some misconception about reality that got formulated backed in childhood—and in creeps conflict.
+But then along comes some misconception about reality that got formulated back in childhood.
+And in creeps conflict.
 Hello, duality, we were expecting you.
-Indeed, a classic piece of distorted thinking can be found regarding this very topic of how the principles of harmony and unity operate—about how mobility and relaxation work together.
+Indeed, a classic piece of distorted thinking can be found regarding this very topic.
+It relates to how the principles of harmony and unity operate—about how mobility and relaxation work together.

 Embedded right here in this misunderstanding lies the cause of humanity’s predicament.

-On the one hand, we view relaxation as being stagnant or not moving—looking at you, couch potato—and on the other hand we view mobility as involving a tense effort—hey there, my oh-so-intense friend.
+On the one hand, we view relaxation as being stagnant or not moving—looking at you, couch potato.
+On the other hand we view mobility as involving a tense effort—hey there, my oh-so-intense friend.
 Embedded right here in this misunderstanding lies the cause of humanity’s predicament.